hassanmoin980/basic-neural-odes/README.md

 ### Contributing

-We welcome contributions from the community to enhance and expand the Neural ODE repository.
+Contributions are welcomed from the community to enhance and expand the Neural ODE repository.
 Whether it's fixing bugs, adding new features, or improving documentation, your efforts are greatly appreciated.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.